TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

    \end{array}.
 $$

 The table has to be read column by column.
-For instance, the meaning of the first column is that  of the age group  'young', 30\% reaches the adolescent state.
+For instance, the meaning of the first column is that  of the age group  'young', 30% reaches the adolescent state.
 And from the third column it can be read off that individuals of the age group 'full grown'  reproduce 4 offspring and with probability 40% reach 'old age'.
-The graph in {numref}`Figure %s <Fig:DynSystDiscrete:Leslie>` visualizes the table.
+The graph in {numref}`Figure %s <Fig:DynSystDiscrete:Leslie1>` visualizes the table.

 :::{figure} Images/Fig-DynSystDiscrete-LeslieGraph.svg
-:name: Fig:DynSystDiscrete:Leslie
+:name: Fig:DynSystDiscrete:Leslie1

 :::